cameroncuster/caffe_assessment/README.md

 to view the documentation in my environment, perhaps due to unspecified dependencies.

-Contribution to Caffe is well-outlined in the documentation.
-Contribution is laid out neatly for all developers with all requirements to contribute to the software.
+Contribution to Caffe is well-outlined in the documentation, and is presented clearly for all developers with all requirements to contribute to the software.
 The requirements for contribution even specify versioning, feature branching, rebasing practices, and **testing**.
 While the standard is acceptable, the source code is not.
 Caffe makes an emphasis on good software development practices, yet the only standards upheld by the application are feature branching and testing.
 Although the code has tests, the tests are not documented well, rendering the tests useless.
 Inability to understand what is being tested in the code is result of poor software development practices.
-Caffe's documentation does not support my inclusion of their software into my senior design project.

 While the Caffe team claims to keep tutorials and examples documented close to where they live there is little to no internal documentation found in the Caffe